xmeng1/shibboleth-identityprovider/custom/README.txt

 root directory of you extension can be named anything you with, but it must contain the following directories
     your-extension-directory/
-       etc/ - [Optional] This directory contains anything that isn't java source but still needs to be on the classpath.
+       etc/ - [Optional] This directory contains anything that isn't Java source but still needs to be on the classpath.
 This can include subdirectories, and can be excluded. lib/ - [REQUIRED if 'src' is present] any third party jars your extension needs src/ - [Optional] your extension's source